July 9, 2018

 The first Sunday School to deserve it’s own blogpost…

 Retinol is something I get asked about all the time.
 It’s a very strong ingredient so I wanted to have a written file (as well as my video Sunday School which you can watch here) of the answers I found when researching this for you.
 It’ll come as no surprise that I love using resurfacing products (I told you all about my favourite acids here) and Retinol has been an ingredients I’ve flirted with now and then, been told to use, then told to not use… long story short I’ve tried many but have never stuck one out.
 I decided to speak to Dr Murad of Murad skincare himself to help clear up a few retinol myths you guys wanted answered.
-After all, I am a totally skincare geek but when it comes to a products like Retinol I felt it deserved a professional.
+After all, I am a total skincare geek but when it comes to a products like Retinol I felt it deserved a professional.